-The MIDD Evaluation Subcommittee reviewed the MIDD Framework revisions through its work shaping and advising BHRD on the development of the revised Evaluation Plan.
+The MIDD Evaluation Subcommittee reviewed the MIDD Framework revisions through its work shaping and advising BHRD on the development of the revised MIDD Evaluation Plan.

-Revised MIDD Framework (May 2017) SIP Version Framework (August 2016) Improved emotional health - rated by level of mental distress Emotional health - rated by level of mental distress Increase in daily functioning - rated by limitations to due to physical, mental or Daily functioning - rated by limitations to due to physical, mental or emotional problems emotional problems Reduced or eliminated alcohol and substance Reduced or eliminated alcohol and use substance use Health rated as 'very good' or 'excellent' Reduced suicide attempts and death Housing stability Reduced drug and opioid overdose deaths Representation of people with behavioral health Reduced incarceration rate conditions within jail, hospitals and emergency departments
+Revised MIDD Framework (May 2017) SIP Version Framework (August 2016) Improved emotional health - rated by level of mental distress Emotional health - rated by level of mental distress Increase in daily functioning - rated by limitations to due to physical, mental or emotional problems Daily functioning - rated by limitations due to physical, mental or emotional problems Reduced or eliminated alcohol and substance Reduced or eliminated alcohol and substance use Health rated as 'very good' or 'excellent' Reduced suicide attempts and death Housing stability Reduced drug and opioid overdose deaths Representation of people with behavioral health Reduced incarceration rate conditions within jail, hospitals and emergency departments

 As shown in the chart on the next page, MIDD 2 is organized by the MIDD 2 Framework into five strategy areas, linked to outcomes.
-Three of the strategy areas reflect a continuum of behavioral health care that outlines the platforms of client care; a fourth strategy area includes vital behavioral health system support; while a newly added fifth strategy area includes the county's investments in therapeutic courts.
-Therapeutic Courts are fully funded in MIDD 2 due to the continued constriction of the County's General Fund.
-(MIDD 1 funded the expansion of treatment courts.)
+Three of the strategy areas reflect a continuum of behavioral health care that outlines the platforms of client care.
+A fourth strategy area includes vital behavioral health system support while a newly added fifth strategy area includes the County's investments in therapeutic courts.
+King County's therapeutic courts are fully funded by the MIDD sales tax under MIDD 2.
+MIDD 1 initially funded only the expansion of therapeutic courts, although as noted earlier, due to a change in state law, MIDD 1 funds were later allowed to fund most of the base costs of therapeutic courts.